yetanotherco/aligned-layer/claim_contracts/README.md

 > Foundry must be installed and running.
 > You must have an Etherscan API key.

-1. Get your **foundation** and **token distributor** wallet addresses and write them down in the `claim_contracts/script-config/config.sepolia.json` file (as it is done in the `claim_contracts/script-config/config.example.json` file).
+1. Get your **foundation** and **token distributor** wallet addresses and write them down in the `claim_contracts/script-config/config.sepolia.json` file (as it is done in the `claim_contracts/script-config/config.example.json` file). **Only the `foundation` and `tokenDistributor` fields should be modified in this step**.
 2. Run `make deploy-token-testnet DEPLOYER_PRIVATE_KEY=<deployer_private_key> RPC_URL=<sepolia_rpc_url> ETHERSCAN_API_KEY=<your_etherscan_api_key>`.
 3. Write down the forge script's output (the addresses of the token proxy and its admin preferably).
-4. From the output of the previous step, complete the `claim_contracts/script-config/config.sepolia.json` file with the token proxy address.
+4. From the output of the previous step, complete the `claim_contracts/script-config/config.sepolia.json` file with the token proxy address. **Only the `tokenProxy` field should be modified in this step**.
 5. Run `make deploy-claimable-testnet DEPLOYER_PRIVATE_KEY=<deployer_private_key> RPC_URL=<sepolia_rpc_url> ETHERSCAN_API_KEY=<your_etherscan_api_key>`.
 6. Write down the forge script's output (the addresses of the claimable proxy and its admin preferably).
-7. From the output of the previous step, complete the `claim_contracts/script-config/config.sepolia.json` file with the claimable proxy address.
+7. From the output of the previous step, complete the `claim_contracts/script-config/config.sepolia.json` file with the claimable proxy address. **Only the `claimableProxy` field should be modified in this step**.
 8. Run `make claimable-update-root RPC_URL=<sepolia_rpc_url> OWNER_PRIVATE_KEY=<foundation_private_key> AIRDROP=<claimable_proxy_address> MERKLE_ROOT=<merkle_root>`.
 9. Run `make claimable-update-timestamp RPC_URL=<sepolia_rpc_url> OWNER_PRIVATE_KEY=<foundation_private_key> AIRDROP=<claimable_proxy_address> TIMESTAMP=2733427549`.
 10. Run `make approve-claimable RPC_URL=<sepolia_rpc_url> DISTRIBUTOR_PRIVATE_KEY=<token_distributor_private_key> TOKEN=<token_proxy_address> AIRDROP=<claimable_proxy_address>`.